 Paul advised Timothy on such practical topics as qualifications for church leaders, public worship, confronting false teaching, and how to treat various groups of people within the church.
 Right belief and right behavior are critical for anyone who desires to lead or serve effectively in the church.
 We should all believe rightly, participate in the church actively, and minister to one another lovingly.

 First Timothy holds many lessons.
 If you are a church leader, take note of Paul’s relationship with his young disciple – his careful counsel and guidance.
-Measure yourself against the qualifications that Paul gives for overseers and deacons.
+Measure yourself against the qualification that Paul gives for overseers and deacons.
 If you are young in the faith, follow the example of godly Christian leaders like Timothy, who imitated Paul’s life.
-If you are a parent, remind yourself of the profound effect a Christian home can have on family members – a faithful mother and grandmother led Timothy to Christ, and Timothy’s ministry helped change the world.
+If you are a parent, remind yourself of the profound effects a Christian home can have on family members – a faithful mother and grandfather led Timothy to Christ, and Timothy’s ministry helped change the world.

 To Timothy, “my own son in the faith” (1 Timothy 1:2).

 Historical Setting of First Timothy

 First and Second Timothy differ in historical context.
 In the first epistle, Paul writes from Macedonia to young Timothy, who has been left in Ephesus to oversee the congregation.
 The second epistle, also written to Timothy in Ephesus, comes from Rome where Paul is undergoing a second and harsher imprisonment.
 Paul is alone (except for Luke, 2 Timothy 4:11), and knows the end of his life will come soon (2 Timothy 4:6).

 For Paul, the best medicine for false teaching and apostasy is “sound doctrine” (1 Timothy 1:10; 4:3).
 The gospel is a spiritual inheritance to be received from the faithful witnesses and passed on to such.
 It brings about wholeness or health, not only in belief but also in good deeds.